top of page

 • kwadwo bio | Afrovest

-Kwadwo Boateng Finance & Outreach Kwadwo Boateng is a Finance and Economics student at Washington University in St. Louis’s Olin Business School.
+Kwadwo Boateng Finance & Outreach Kwadwo Boateng holds a B.S. in Finance and Economics from Washington University in St. Louis's Olin Business School.
 He is a Gates Scholar and QuestBridge Scholar recognized for his academic excellence and leadership.
 Kwadwo is an incoming 2026 Investment Banking Summer Analyst at Guggenheim Securities.
 He has previously served as a Summer Analyst at the Skandalaris Center for Interdisciplinary Innovation and Entrepreneurship, where he worked on venture analysis and early-stage business development.
 With a strong foundation in financial modeling, strategy, and market research, Kwadwo is passionate about leveraging finance as a tool for innovation and inclusive growth.
+Linkedin

-Jack Rykiel Finance & Outreach Jack Rykiel is a senior at the University of Maryland, College Park, pursuing dual degrees in Economics and Computer Science with a concentration in machine learning.
+Jack Rykiel Finance & Outreach Jack Rykiel holds dual degrees in Economics and Computer Science from the University of Maryland, College Park, with a concentration in machine learning.
 His academic interests combine computational modeling, financial systems, and macroeconomic policy.
 Jack serves as a Financial Operations Intern at the Federal Reserve Board of Governors, where he contributes to financial reporting, accounting analysis, and systems optimization.
 His analytical rigor and cross-disciplinary training allow him to bridge economic insight with technological innovation.
+Linkedin

 • FAQ | Afrovest

-Frequently asked questions FAQ Who is eligible for the Afrovest conference?
-Afrovest is open to African entrepreneurs who meet the following criteria: Must be 18 years of age or older Operate a legally registered business within an African country Demonstrate consistent revenue and an active customer base Be beyond the idea stage, with a functioning product or service in the market Open to businesses at early or growth funding stages There is no restriction based on industry — we welcome a diverse range of ventures that are driving impact across the continent.
+Frequently asked questions FAQ Who is eligible for the Afrovest Summit?
+Afrovest is open to African entrepreneurs who meet the following criteria: Must be 18 years of age or older Operate a legally registered business within an African country Demonstrate consistent revenue and an active customer base Be beyond the idea stage, with a functioning product or service in the market Businesses must operate in one of the following sectors: Agriculture, Fintech, Artificial Intelligence, Trade, Logistics and Supply Chain, or Renewable Energy.
 How does the Afrovest application and selection process work?
 Applications for our programs open annually in the fall.
 To apply, click on the Apply menu at the top of the page.
 After submitting your application, selected candidates will be invited to send in financial document for verification and participate in a virtual interview to further assess their business model, impact, and readiness for the conference.
 Finalists will then be chosen based on their performance during the interview, the strength of their application, and alignment with Afrovest’s mission to empower high-potential African entrepreneurs.
-Successful applicants will be notified in early 2026 and provided with next steps for onboarding into the program and conference.
-The next application cycle runs from October 1, 2025 to January 31, 2026.
-Where will the 2026 Afrovest Conference be held?
-The 2026 Afrovest Conference is scheduled to take place in Accra, Ghana on May 30th.
+Successful applicants will be notified in mid 2026 and provided with next steps for onboarding into the program and conference.
+Where will the 2026 Afrovest Summit be held?
+The 2026 Afrovest Summit is scheduled to take place in Accra, Ghana on November 12, 2026.
 Can I partner with Afrovest?
 Absolutely!
 Afrovest actively seeks partnerships with educational institutions, nonprofit organizations, companies, government agencies, development organizations, investor networks, and financial firms.
 We value collaborative efforts that enhance our conference and expand opportunities for business owners across the continent.
 To explore partnership opportunities, please reach out to us through the Partner with us page on our website.
 We look forward to discussing how we can work together to create meaningful impact.
-How can I get involved with the Afrovest Conference?
-There are several meaningful ways to get involved with the Afrovest Conference.
+How can I get involved with the Afrovest Summit?
+There are several meaningful ways to get involved with the Afrovest Summit.
 You can support the event by making a donation, which helps cover costs such as travel stipends, workshops, and mentorship opportunities for participating entrepreneurs.
-Consider becoming a mentor at the conference to share your expertise and provide guidance to startups during pitch sessions and networking events.
+Consider becoming a mentor at the summit to share your expertise and provide guidance to startups during pitch sessions and networking events.
 You can also apply to volunteer, assisting with event logistics, coordination, and participant support to ensure a successful experience for all.
-Additionally, sponsoring a conference program offers a unique opportunity to showcase your commitment to African entrepreneurship and connect directly with emerging business leaders.
-How do donations support the Afrovest conference?
-Your donations are vital to making the Afrovest conference accessible and impactful for African entrepreneurs.
+Additionally, sponsoring a summit program offers a unique opportunity to showcase your commitment to African entrepreneurship and connect directly with emerging business leaders.
+How do donations support the Afrovest Summit?
+Your donations are vital to making the Afrovest summit accessible and impactful for African entrepreneurs.
 They fund workshops, business development resources, and mentorship programs that equip startups with the skills they need to succeed.
 Additionally, donations cover travel and accommodation support, enabling selected entrepreneurs from across the continent to attend the event in Accra, Ghana.
 We also provide assistance with visa processes to remove barriers for international participants.
 By contributing, you help create an inclusive platform where entrepreneurs can connect with investors, build relationships, and accelerate the growth of their businesses.

 • Contact Us | Afrovest

 Contact Us Thank you for visiting Afrovest website!
 We value your interest and feedback.
 If you have any questions or comments feel free to reach out using the contact form below.
 Our dedicated team is here to help and will respond to your message as quickly as possible.
-Let's Chat Email afrovestt@gmail.com Social Media First Name Last Name Email Message Send Thanks for submitting!
+Let's Chat First Name Last Name Email Message Send Thanks for submitting!
+Linkedin

 © 2025 par Afrovest.
 Tous droits réservés.